Lottery: British North America 1612–1783

 An English lottery, authorized by King James I in 1612, granted the Virginia Company of London the right to raise money to help establish settlers in the first permanent English colony at Jamestown, Virginia.

 Lotteries in colonial America played a significant part in the financing of both private and public ventures.
 It has been recorded that more than 200 lotteries were sanctioned between 1744 and 1776, and played a major role in financing roads, libraries, churches, colleges, canals, bridges, etc.

 In the 1740s, the foundation of Princeton and Columbia Universities was financed by lotteries, as was the University of Pennsylvania by the Academy Lottery in 1755.

 During the French and Indian Wars, several colonies used lotteries to help finance fortifications and their local militia.
 In May 1758, the Province of Massachusetts Bay raised money with a lottery for the "Expedition against Canada".

 Benjamin Franklin organized a lottery to raise money to purchase cannons for the defense of Philadelphia.
 Several of these lotteries offered prizes in the form of "Pieces of Eight".
-George Washington's Mountain Road Lottery in 1768 was unsuccessful, but these rare lottery tickets bearing Washington's signature became collectors' items; one example sold for about $15,000 in 2007.
+George Washington's Mountain Road Lottery in 1768 was unsuccessful, but these rare lottery tickets bearing Washington's signature became collector's items; one example sold for about $15,000 in 2007.
 Washington was also a manager for Col. Bernard Moore's "Slave Lottery" in 1769, which advertised land and slaves as prizes in The Virginia Gazette.

 At the outset of the Revolutionary War, the Continental Congress used lotteries to raise money to support the Colonial Army.
 Alexander Hamilton wrote that lotteries should be kept simple, and that "Everybody ... will be willing to hazard a trifling sum for the chance of considerable gain ... and would prefer a small chance of winning a great deal to a great chance of winning little".
 Taxes had never been accepted as a way to raise public funding for projects, and this led to the popular belief that lotteries were a form of hidden tax.

 At the end of the Revolutionary War the various states had to resort to lotteries to raise funds for numerous public projects.